Table of Contents

 When you configure your kernel for ASST1, the tester code and extra menu options for executing the problems (and your solutions) are automatically compiled in.

 For the first problem, we ask you to solve a mutual exclusion problem.
-The code in kern/asst1/counter.c provides an interface to initialise (counter_initialise()), increment (counter_increment()), decrement (counter_decrement()), and read and cleanup a counter when finished (counter_read_and_destroy()).
-The increment and decrement code can be called concurrently by multiple threads and is unsynchronised.
+The code in kern/asst1/counter.c is an incomplete implementation of an interface specified in kern/asst1/counter.h.
+The interface specifies functions to initialise (counter_initialise()), increment (counter_increment()), decrement (counter_decrement()), and read and cleanup a synchronised counter (counter_read_and_destroy()).
+All functions can be called concurrently by multiple threads and are unsynchronised.

 The testing code provided in kern/asst1/counter_tester.c exercises a subset of the counter code and produces an incorrect result similar to the following.
-Note that the final count is dependent on scheduling and hence will vary.
+Note that the final count of the incomplete implementation is dependent on scheduling and hence will vary.

 OS/161 kernel [? for menu]: 1a Starting 10 incrementer threads The final count value was 5083 (expected 10000)

-Your task is to modify kern/asst1/counter.c by synchronising the code appropriately such that incrementing and decrementing the counter works correctly.
+Your task is to modify kern/asst1/counter.c and kern/asst1/counter.h by synchronising the code appropriately such that synchronised counters can be created, destroyed, incremented and decremented correctly.

-You can assume that counter_initialise() and counter_read_and_destroy() are not called concurrently, and counter_read_and_destroy() is always called sometime after the a call to counter_initialise(), before any later call to counter_initialise(). counter_increment() and counter_decrement() are only ever called (multiple time) after a call to counter_initialise() and before the final call to counter_read_and_destroy().
+You can assume counter_read_and_destroy() is called after a call to counter_initialise() with a valid pointer originally provided by counter_initialise().
+For each valid pointer provided by counter_initialise(), counter_read_and_destroy() will only be called once. counter_increment() and counter_decrement() are only ever called (multiple times) with a valid pointer originally provided by counter_initialise() and before the final call to counter_read_and_destroy().

 To test your solution, use the 1a menu choice.
 Sample output from a correct solution in included below.